—

 Frequently Asked Questions about Best Coffee Beans For V60

-Should I use single-origin or a blend for V60?
+Should I use single-origin or blends for V60 brewing?

-Are organic coffee beans better for V60 brewing?
+Are organic and ethically sourced beans better for V60 brewing?

 Conclusion: The Final Verdict